 Guyana is in a perfect position to prosper from leveraging its abundant natural resources, its highly educated and available workforce, its strong regional relationships, and its many strategic trade agreements.

-The Trust is an independent, U.S. based philanthropic organization, unaffiliated with any political party or organization, which incubates and supports projects to expand and enhance enterprises and workforce skills in Guyana.
-The Guyana Economic Development Trust's projects help fill a gap in functional 21st-Century skills training and seed funding for startup and small businesses.
+The Guyana Economic Development Trust (GEDT) is an independent, U.S.-based philanthropic initiative, unaffiliated with any political party or organization, which incubates and supports projects to diversify and expand enterprises and the workforce in Guyana.
+GEDT’s projects provide access to resources, 21st-Century skills training, coaching, and very early-stage capital for startups with breakthrough ideas.